 Whaley and MVCAP President and CEO Cherish Cronmiller accepted the grant at a ceremony Friday at the Dayton Municipal Court.

 “Our Legal Clinic sees the impact a suspended license has on a family every day,” Cherish Cronmiller, President and CEO of Miami Valley CAP, said.
 “License suspensions are our most common cases.
 Since May 2017 we’ve assisted over 480 clients and counting.
 The legal assistance we provide fills an unmet need in our community.
-We’re beyond grateful for the support this award will provide to families seeking to remove the legal barriers in their path to self-sufficiency.”Grab the FREE WDTN News App for iPhone or Android.
+We’re beyond grateful for the support this award will provide to families seeking to remove the legal barriers in their path to self-sufficiency.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.